Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   );
 }
 ```
 Here we initialized `inputRef` as an object with a `current` property set to `null`.
 When React renders the `<input>` element, it notices the `ref` and it assigns the input element to `inputRef.current`.
-When we call `focusInput` we check the value `inputRef.current` if it not null this mean it set to the input element we call we use `inputRef.current.focus()` to focus the input field.
+When we call `focusInput` we check the value `inputRef.current` if it not null this mean it set to the input element we use `inputRef.current.focus()` to focus the input field.
 ### Refs Persist Between Renders
 Another feature of `useRef` is that it never resets during re-renders, yet updating it does not trigger a new render.
 This makes it perfect for "hidden state" data that needs to be remembered but doesn't affect what the user sees.